References

 ,Tropical

-otherwise. - Weighted graph problems is supported.
+otherwise. - Weighted constraint satisfaction problems is supported.

 - GPU is supported,